SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

   In the **Inventory roles** tab you can manage user permissions for particular groups of devices and/or its children.
 For example, an inventory role can contain the permission to restart a particular device."
 ---

-Permissions define what a user is allowed to do in {{< product-c8y-iot >}} applications.
+Permissions define what a user is allowed to do in {{< product-c8y-iot >}} web apps.
 To manage permissions more easily, they are grouped into so-called "roles".
 Every user can be associated with a number of roles, adding up permissions of the user.

 The following types of roles can be associated with users:

 - Global roles: Contain permissions that apply to all data within a tenant.
 - Inventory roles: Contain permissions that apply to groups of devices.

-Moreover, application access can be granted to enable a user to use an application.
+Moreover, web app access can be granted to enable a user to use a web app.

 <a name="global"></a>
 ### Global roles